 It can be mighty confusing to not know what type of specialist you need to hire.
 For example, to circle back to the topic of our discussion here, what do you need?
 Should you hire a customer acquisition specialist?
 Or maybe a growth marketer?
-Or maaaybe, just maybe, you just need an online marketing specialist?
+Or maybe, just maybe, you just need an online marketing specialist?

 The answer lies not in whatever the pile of resumes lying in front of you says, but in you and your needs.

-Let’s take a closer look at what a customer acquisition is, what is a customer acquisition specialist vs a growth marketer, whether or not you need one, either, or both, and how to do it.
+Let’s take a closer look at what customer acquisition is, what is a customer acquisition specialist vs a growth marketer, whether or not you need one, either, or both, and how to do it.

 In oversimplistic terms, a customer acquisition specialist acquires customers for businesses.
-Unfortunately, keeping it to oversimplistic terms does not cut it -- not in a world where there’s a very niche, a specific job for everything.
+Unfortunately, keeping it to oversimplistic terms does not cut it -- not in a world where there’s a very niche, the specific job for everything.

 It’s easy to mistake customer acquisition specialists as generalist marketers, sales specialists, business development specialists, SEO specialists, PPC specialists, or anything in between.
-The reason it can be easy to make the confusion is rather simple: a customer acquisition specialist’s job is, kind of, at the interference between all of the above.
+The reason it can be easy to make confusion is rather simple: a customer acquisition specialist’s job is, kind of, at the interference between all of the above.

 A customer acquisition specialist’s job is to stay on top of the most efficient channels of customer attraction and conversion -- not so much according to the “latest trends”, as much as according to what actually works for each company.
 The way a customer acquisition specialist knows what works is by experience, trial/ error, and, ultimately, data.